adinadhs/adinadhs/README.md

 ## About Me ℹ️

 Hey!
-I'm Adinadh Somepalli, an enthusiastic software engineer with around 2 years of experience in crafting robust and scalable web applications.
+I'm Adinadh Somepalli, an enthusiastic software engineer with over 3 years of experience in crafting robust and scalable web applications.
 My passion lies in leveraging cutting-edge technologies to solve complex problems and deliver innovative solutions.

 - 🌟 Proficient in Java, Spring, SQL, and microservices architecture.
 - 💡 Experienced in developing clean, testable, and scalable systems using Agile methodologies.